ixc/django-fluent-suit/README.md

 Fluent Suit
 ===========
 Basically just a simple collection of template overrides to get fluent_pages/content (including Parler) to play nice with Django Suit.
+Note: This collection is a work in progress as issues are uncovered.

 ###Assumed versions